-Medications are a key part of any patient’s treatment plan for chronic obstructive pulmonary disease (COPD).
-Patients and their healthcare providers work together to find the right combination of medicines to treat different aspects of the patient’s disease, in the best way possible.
+Medications are a key part of any treatment plan for chronic obstructive pulmonary disease (COPD).
+Patients and their healthcare providers work together to find the right combination of medicines to treat different aspects of the individual’s disease, in the best way possible.

-Some drugs for COPD are called “maintenance” medicines.
-This means that they are used to help control and prevent the symptoms of stable COPD, which are symptoms the patient has all or most of the time.
-Some medicines are used to treat symptoms that suddenly get worse during COPD flare-ups.
+Some drugs for COPD are called maintenance medicines.
+This means that they are used to help control and prevent the symptoms of stable COPD, which are symptoms the person has all or most of the time.
+Some medicines are used to treat symptoms that suddenly get worse during COPD flare-ups, or exacerbations.
 Others are not used to treat the symptoms of the disease itself, but to treat related conditions that people with COPD often have.

 These types of medicines can all play a role in a COPD treatment plan:

 Bronchodilators are a central part of the treatment plan for most people with COPD.
 During a bronchospasm, the muscles that surround the airways tighten up and make the airways too narrow for enough air to pass through.
 This can make it hard to breathe.

 Bronchodilators are inhaled drugs that can help to relieve and prevent bronchospasms by helping the muscles around the airways to relax.
 This opens up the airways and makes breathing easier.

 There are several types of bronchodilator medicines:

 - Short-acting beta-agonist bronchodilators (SABAs), which may be called “rescue” inhalers, because they can provide very quick relief for sudden or severe breathing symptoms

 - Short-acting antimuscarinic (anticholinergic) bronchodilators (SAMAs)

 Corticosteroids are another type of medicine commonly used to help control COPD symptoms.
 They work by helping to reduce the amount of swelling in the airways and make it easier for a patient to breathe.
 Corticosteroids can be inhaled, or they can be taken orally in a tablet or liquid.